tjk113/mupen64-rr-lua/README.md

 This repository contains source code for continued development of Mupen64 - Nintendo 64 emulator with TAS support, and TASinput plugin.

-This version includes avisplit.
-Reset recording is in progress (original source code is missing).
+This version includes avisplit, reset recording and Wii VC options all in one.

 # Building
 (This was written having Windows in mind, but it should be possible on Linux as well)